 Redruth Charity Trust is a registered charity, number 228447, registered in England.

-Redruth Charity Trust is made up of six trustees who do their best to make a difference to clubs, societies and groups based in the TR15 / TR16 postal area.
+Redruth Charity Trust is made up of eight trustees who pledge their time voluntarily to make a difference to residents of the TR15 / TR16 postal area.

 The Redruth Charity Trust began life in the Summer of 1935